myersm0/ObservableCortex.jl/README.md

 ```
 ![demo3](https://github.com/myersm0/ObservableCortex.jl/blob/main/examples/demo3.png)

-Once you have the `mesh` plot initialized, you can then do arbitrary additional plotting in each of the panels.
-First of all, to do so you need to be able to access the `Axis3` object that corresponds to the panel(s) that you want to work with.
-Several ways to do this are provided:
+Once you have the mesh plot initialized as above, you can then do arbitrary additional plotting in each of the panels.
+To do so, first of all you need to be able to access the `Axis3` object that corresponds to the specific panel(s) that you want to work with.
+Several ways to do this are provided.
+Note the pluralization of the function name in the third line:
 ```
 ax = axis(montage, 2, 3)         # get the axis in row 2, column 3
 ax = axis(montage, (L, Medial))  # get the left medial axis axs = axes(montage, L)           # get all the left hemisphere axes
 ```

-You can then plot on that axis just like you would with a regular Makie plot.
+You can then plot any additional graphical elements that you want to that axis.
 For example, we could call Makie's `meshscatter!` to plot a yellow sphere marking a particular point on the brain:
 ```
 ax = axis(montage, (R, Medial))
 vert = 2099 # pick a vertex, let's say from the 2099th one